Inserting activities with Poll Everywhere for Google Slides

 Step 1: Open a Google Slides presentation.

-Step 6.
-Select the activities you want to insert by clicking the checkboxes then tap the "Insert activities" button in the bottom right.
-Alternately, you can create a new activity by clicking the "New" button in the top left corner of the Select polls window.
+Step 6: Select the activities you want to insert by clicking the checkboxes then tap the “Insert activities” button in the bottom right.
+Alternately, you can create a new activity by clicking “New” button in the top left corner of the Select polls window.